Ankit-nehra/erp-frontend/README.md

 # 📖 Overview

-**EduCore ERP** is a modern **School Website + Enterprise Resource Planning (ERP)** platform designed to digitize every major operation inside an educational institution.
+**EduCore ERP** is a modern **School Website + Enterprise Resource Planning (ERP)** platform that digitizes every essential academic and administrative process within an educational institution.

-Unlike traditional school management software, EduCore ERP combines a **dynamic public-facing website** with a **secure role-based ERP system**, allowing administrators, teachers, students, and principals to collaborate through one integrated platform.
+Instead of managing multiple disconnected systems, this application combines a **dynamic public school website** with a **secure role-based ERP**, allowing **Students**, **Teachers**, **Administrators**, and **Principals** to collaborate through a single integrated platform.

-The project is designed with scalability, modularity, and security in mind, making it suitable for schools seeking a complete digital ecosystem.
+The project is designed with scalability, modularity, and security in mind, making it suitable for schools looking to modernize their operations.

 ---

+# 🚀 Why EduCore ERP?

+Managing a school involves hundreds of daily operations—from attendance and examinations to notices, admissions, timetables, and performance tracking.

+EduCore ERP centralizes all of these processes into one modern web application, reducing paperwork, improving communication, and making academic data easily accessible through dedicated dashboards.

+Whether you're a student checking attendance, a teacher uploading marks, an administrator managing admissions, or a principal monitoring overall school performance, every user gets a dedicated experience tailored to their responsibilities.

+---

 # 🎯 Vision

-Our goal is to eliminate paperwork and centralize school management by providing:
+Our vision is to provide educational institutions with a complete digital ecosystem that simplifies administration and enhances learning.

+### The platform focuses on:

+- Student Information Management
-- Academic Management
+- Academic Performance Tracking
-- Attendance Tracking
+- Attendance Monitoring
 - Examination Management
-- Student Information System
 - Teacher Management
 - Dynamic School Website
 - Timetable Management
-- Performance Analytics
 - Notice Broadcasting
+- Gallery & Achievements
-- Syllabus Tracking
+- Syllabus Progress Tracking

 ---